-Friends, I know this Christmas letter is not short.
-But it's not as long as some of Xi Jinping's ridiculous speeches to the National People's Congress or Carrie Lam's absurd Policy Address.
-And it's more comprehensible than Xi Jinping Thought or Carrie Lam's statements.
+Mr Xi, I know this Christmas letter is not short.
+But it's shorter than the 12 Days of Christmas.
+And it's not as long as some of your speeches to the National People's Congress.
+And it's far more comprehensible than Xi Jinping Thought.

 In 1949, Chairman Mao declared that the Chinese people had stood up.
 In 2020 it is up to those of us who have freedom to stand up for the Chinese people - and that's what I am doing this Christmas Eve.
-I hope others around the world will stand up with me for the peoples of China and against the Chinese Communist Party's repressive and mendacious rule, and that the real spirit of Christmas - the spirit of love and liberation - will enflame our hearts and minds and spread quicker than the virus which the irresponsible regime failed to contain, and with much more positive effect.
+I hope others around the world will stand up with me for the peoples of China and against your repressive and mendacious rule, and that the real spirit of Christmas - the spirit of love and liberation - will enflame our hearts and minds and spread quicker than the virus your irresponsible regime failed to contain, and with much more positive effect.

-With my prayers and love for you all,
+With my prayers and love for China,